Click here to receive a PDF version.

 Brain's capabilities at birth

 Some of the brain's organization is genetically programmed, and this may explain why all of our minds have much in common.
 Although there is variation in our genetic structure and how body organs and brain develop, the genes of any species incuding our own are highly conserved (i.e. similar) between individuals.
-Yet no two brains are exactly alike in microscopic detail or even in major details of organization because of genetic variation and because so much of the brain's organization is affected by differences in experience and development when children are young.
+Yet no two brains are exactly alike in microscopic detail or even in major details of organization because of genetic variation and because so much of the brain's organization is affected by differences in experience during the development of young children.

 Further, much of the organization of the brain is securely determined long before birth.
-If this were not so, then young mammals would not survive long.
+This is important for the survival of young mammals.
 The overpowering necessity for the young is to find the parents and in an appropriate way ask for and receive food.
 Therefore the brains of all infants have this much in common.
 Every infant needs to recognize "parent" and cry for attention (Hernandez-Miranda et al., 2017).
 The visual system of an infant will continue to develop at a great pace for several years, but the infant can recognize faces, sounds and smells in a fuzzy, unknown new world.

 Parents